+Father Time always wins.
 Has Stevenson’s time finally come?
-Father Time always wins.
-It finally defeated even the ageless Bernard Hopkins.
+Time finally defeated even the ageless 51 year old light heavyweight Bernard Hopkins.
 Stevenson struggled against Jack in his last fight.
 Gvozdyk has been quietly, steadily building on the skills developed during his amateur career.
-Training alongside his friends Usyk and Gvozdyk can only be inspiring Should Gvozdyk win, the trio will own ten world titles among themselves.
+Training alongside his friends Usyk and Gvozdyk could be nothinig but inspiring.
+Should Gvozdyk win, the trio will own ten world titles among themselves.

-Gvozdyk is convinced Stevenson is overlooking him, already thinking about a possible unification fight with countryman Eleider Alvarez.
-But he warns the champion against it.
+Gvozdyk is convinced Stevenson is overlooking him, already thinking about a possible unification fight with Canadian countryman Eleider Alvarez.
+He warns the champion against it.
 “Adonis has talked about fighting the other world champions after he fights me,” said Gvozdyk “He should worry about the challenge in front of him.
 I am coming to Canada on a mission.”